oliviawestmacottssw/SSW.Rules.Content/rules/do-you-avoid-hardcoding-urls-or-and-use-url-action-or-html-actionlink-instead/rule.md

 ```

-::: greybox
-Figure: Good Example – Use the Url or Html helpers to provide links
+::: greyboxFigure: Good Example – Use the Url or Html helpers to provide links